ColdGrub1384/ios_termios/README.md

 ## API

-This library is written in Swift and exposed functions to C. There are equivalent functions more suitable for Swift that can be used on the frontend.
+This library is written in Swift and exposed to C. There are equivalent Swift functions that you can use in the frontend.

 ### Swift functions